 2. Write a Heartfelt Note of Encouragement

-Many introverts treasure hand-written notes of affirmation and support.
-While text messages and emails can mean a lot, too, there’s just something about holding something tangible that someone gave to you.
+Many introverts treasure handwritten notes of affirmation and support.
+While text messages and emails can mean a lot, too, there’s just something about a handwritten note.

 So grab a piece of paper or stop at the store and get a card and take a few moments to write them a message that will uplift them and let them know you care.